mnchl-kim/stacked-RNN-Numpy/README.md

-# Sequence Generation with Deep Learning.
+# Sequence Generation with stacked RNN (ONLY Numpy)
-## RNN with ONLY Numpy

 Implement